orbitalchicken/Roadmap/Postponed.md

 Mint 17
 -------
+	mintupdate: package descriptions aren't l10n (they are when using "apt show pkgname").
+	mintsources: missing a key.
+	mintsources: doesn't show name of "cdrom" correctly.
 	mintsources: doesn’t show any progress bar and it seems to test mirrors one by one instead of doing it in parallel.
 	mdm: stopping the MDM service prevents access to the TTYs.
 Using Ctrl+Alt+F2 only works when MDM is running.
 Thus, there’s no way to run anything in a TTY unless the X server is running.
 	Can’t play TS video files